 Unpadded length - This is the length of the representation an item of the infoset, prior to any filling or padding which might be introduced due to dfdl:lengthKind="prefixed" or dfdl:lengthKind="explicit".
 It is equal to or smaller than the target length.

 Variable-Occurrence Item - Optional elements have a variable number of occurrences (0 or 1) and arrays also can have a variable number of occurrences (when xs:minOccurs < xs:maxOccurs).
 So when we say an item with a variable number of occurrences, this can mean either an optional element, or an array where xs:minOccurs < xs:maxOccurs.
-In either array or optional elements, we have the additional constraint that the DFDL representation properties do not preclude a variable number of occurrences.